karthigayani/Git-Github/notes.md

 1. add & commit using VS code tool.

-- VS code -> File Explorer -> Source code -> (M-Indicates modified) (Instead of using git add .) -> point the curser on changes -> You can see "+" symbol -> files are changed to staged changes ->(Instead of using git commit -m "your msg") In the message type your msg -> and then press on Tick button.
+- VS code -> File Explorer -> Source code -> (M-Indicates modified) (Instead of using git add .) -> point the curser on changes -> You can see "+" symbol click on it-> files are changed to staged changes ->(Instead of using git commit -m "your msg") In the message tex box type your msg -> and then press on Tick button.

 2. Finding the commit history using VS code toll.